Baird 812 24" Television Receiver

 To placate the conservative serviceman, the R2M is fitted with two neon lamps to indicate if the chassis is connected to the live or neutral.
 It's quite an ingenious idea which would have minimal increase to the cost.
 The mains earth is connected only to this warning circuit, and in the case of 17" portables, to the earphone socket as protection should the speaker transformer insulation fail.
 As a rental set, only the company technicians would be working on the sets, not servicemen at large.
 Thus, the live chassis work would be fairly confined to a few.
 For anyone with a phobia about live chassis equipment, the obvious solution is to use an isolating transformer.

 The two warning neons can be seen here.
 They are connected from live to earth and neutral to earth to indicate if the chassis is live or safe to touch.
+Note the 20R section of the dropper resistor.

 Sets using the R2M chassis were apparently used only by the rental companies, Radio Rentals (Baird) and Canberra Television (Canberra Atlas).
 Presumably, the live chassis was done as a cost cutting feature - plausible given the no frills cabinet designs.
 The cabinets and knobs are based on their English counterparts.